scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 9 AP
 - **Range:** 7
 - **Duration:** instant
-- **Damage Type:** Death
+- **Damage Type:** death

 Reach out to a creature you can see and stop their heart.
 The target creature makes a Stamina save against your spellcasting roll, adding a Superior die if they have at least half their wounds, otherwise adding a Terrible die.
-On fail they take 5 wound dice in damage and all healing they receive is half as effective until they take a long rest.
+On failure they take 5 wound dice in damage and all healing they receive is half as effective until they take a long rest.
 On a critical they are stunned until the end of their next turn.
 On success they take half damage, rounded down, and have no additional effects.
 Casting this on a creature already under the effects of _Heart Grip_ has no effect.

 Add a wound die to the damage for every level above 5th.